priyadarshan/bind-key/README.md

     (bind-key* "<C-return>" 'other-window)

-If you want to rebind a key only in a particular key, use:
+If you want to rebind a key only for a particular mode, use:

     (bind-key "C-c x" 'my-ctrl-c-x-command some-other-mode-map)